-My brief layover in Hong Kong was over, so it was time to board my next flight.
+My brief layover in Hong Kong & visit to the Cathay Pacific The Wing Lounge was over, it was time to board my next flight.
 I flew from Hong Kong to Tokyo Narita on Cathay Pacific once again.
 This time, I was in business class on their Boeing 777-300.

 This was the flight where I hit a bit of a wall.
 Although the day was just starting in Asia, I was still on European time.
 I napped a bit on the flight, which ended up being the perfect amount of sleep to let me start my time in Japan with zero jet lag.

 Perhaps it was because my previous flight has been in the outstanding Cathay Pacific first class product, but the business class cabin on this flight felt a bit dated.
 This was surprising, as Cathay only started introducing this version of seats on their regional flights in 2013, so you’d expect a bit more of a modern feel.
 The seat was comfortable enough, but the seat moved in an odd way.
 Perhaps there were not as many portions to the seat as some other premium cabins I have been in, but it took me a while to find a position that was right for me.
 The fabric seat cover was also a bit itchy, but overall it wasn’t a bad seat.

 Even the video screens looked a bit dated.

 The business class seats were in a 2-3-2 configuration since it was a regional Cathay service from Hong Kong to Tokyo Narita, but I sat at a window and ended up with nobody next to me.

 Despite having eaten a lot on my previous flight, as well as a bit in The Wing lounge in Hong Kong, I still ordered food, which I ate some, but not all of.
 Here is the business class menu for my Cathay Pacific flight from Hong Kong to Tokyo.